Afonsocraposo/al-folio/_pages/about.md

 Hello world!

+I am a Full Stack Engineer at Prezi, part of the Growth Platform Team.

+I have a bachelor's and a master's degree in Biomedical Engineering from Instituto Superior Técnico, Portugal.

 I am passionate about learning new skills and developing cool projects, which you can verify on my [GitHub](https://github.com/afonsocraposo)

-At the moment, I am working on a PhD thesis regarding the mobile acquisition of biosignals and the use of machine learning algorithms to process these signals.
-I have a large experience in front-end development, more specifically, mobile development using Flutter and web development using Vue.js; but also back-end development, using Python, and Java.
+I have a large experience in front-end development, more specifically, mobile development using Flutter and web development using Javascript, Typescript, and Vue.js; but also back-end development, using Python, and Java.

 I love tinkering with new technologies and finding the solution to problems.
 I am motivated and focused, thus I can’t rest until my code runs!